sdsu-its/book-vault/configure-vault.md

 # Configure TSL

 By default, TSL \(HTTPS\) is disabled for simplicity; however, if we want to ensure the security of our secrets when we access them via the API, we want to encrypt the traffic between our API Client and the Vault Server.
-To enable TSL, we will need to generate a CA Certificate and a Key for Vault to use when it starts.
+You can either use a Certificate/Key set that you already have provisioned for your machine, provided that you use the servers FQDN in your `VAULT_ADDR` environment variable.
+You may need to add the Root CA to your machine's trusted CA list, which will vary by OS.
+If you would like to generate your own CA and Certificate/Key pair, Sam Dunne has a great tutorial: [http://dunne.io/vault-and-self-signed-ssl-certificates](http://dunne.io/vault-and-self-signed-ssl-certificates).

+In the end, your TCP listener should look something like the following, with the paths and file names adjusted for your specific `crt` and `key`.
+If you are comfortable at this point, you can expose your server publicly, by replacing `127.0.0.1` with your public IP.
+Note, that you will not be able to access the server via localhost, unless you have re-configured your hosts file.

 ```
-// TODO Finish this section
+listener "tcp" {
+ address = "127.0.0.1:8200"
+ tls_cert_file= "/etc/vault/ssl/vault.crt",
+ tls_key_file="/etc/vault/ssl/vault.key"
+}
 ```

 # Configure Users